anishvm/kantox-poc-01/README.md

 aws cloudformation describe-stacks --stack-name <kantox-poc>
 ```

-## Create Stack
+### Creating App Stack

 Update the details in terraform/backend.yml file using the outputs of CloudFormation stack.
 Update the variable "**admin**" in terraform/environments/poc.tfvars file with an IAM username and password in the AWS account.

-Note: Use workspaces and create new tfvars files to create multiple environments.
+Note: Use workspaces and create new .tfvars files to create multiple environments.
 ```bash
 cd terraform
 terraform init